studentmtk/docs-nibiru/docs/run-nodes/validators/README.md

 ---
-description: Instructions running a validator node
+order: 1
 ---

 # Validating on Testnet

+Instructions running a validator node {synopsis}

 As the first step, please follow the [instructions to join the testnet](./testnet.md).